American Civil Liberties Union: Policy positions

 The ACLU's 2024 annual report states that it engages in legal advocacy in support of civil rights, including abortion rights, LGBTQ equality, immigrants' rights, criminal law reform, free speech, and voting rights.

 When the ACLU was formed in 1919, free speech was the civil right that it concentrated on.
 The ACLU has supported free speech, even when the speech is unpopular or offensive.
-The ACLU opposes limits on campaign contributions, since such limits generally limit free speech and could be used to restrict the rights of unions.
+The ACLU opposes limits on campaign contributions that would infringe on free speech, but supports public campaign financing and reasonable limits.
 The ACLU also opposes state censorship of the Confederate flag.
 Free speech on college campuses has been the subject of several lawsuits the ACLU has supported.
 In the employment realm, the ACLU has supported the rights of employees to engage in free speech.
 Protests outside religious buildings are supported by the ACLU, even when perceived as offensive.

 Combating discrimination based on race, religion, ethnicity, or gender has been a focus of the ACLU since the civil rights era in the 1960s.
 The ACLU frequently participates in legal actions in support of the LGBTQ community.

 Criminal justice has been long-standing goal of the ACLU, focusing on constitutional issues such as excessive punishment and the right to an attorney.
 Immigrant rights, for undocumented immigrants in particular, is an area of the law that the ACLU frequently acts as an advocate.

 Many of the ACLU positions are rooted in the U.S. Constitution, such as the Second Amendment: the ACLU opposes any effort to create a national registry of gun owners and has worked with the National Rifle Association of America to prevent a registry from being created, and it has favored protecting the right to carry guns under the Second Amendment.
 However, the ACLU also supports some degree of gun control.

-The ACLU supports women's rights to make health care decisions, including access to abortions.
+The ACLU supports the decriminalization of sex work.
+The group also supports legal abortions.